 Explore a career in equine massage therapy.

-Whether you are interested in starting a career in equine massage or already in the field and wish to add certification to your credentials, this one weekend per month course will blend pedagogy with experiential learning to cover critical aspects of this discipline, leading to certification in the area.
+Whether you are interested in a career in equine massage or already in the field, this one weekend per month course will blend pedagogy with experiential learning to cover critical aspects of this discipline.
 Structured as a five-hour per session Saturday and Sunday course, you will begin with an examination of equine anatomy and musculature and proceed to basic hands-on techniques to understand common conditions and pathologies.
 Several field trips are part of the program, including visits to local horse barns.
 Case studies and presentations will be part of the final evaluation.

 Topics will include the following:

 - 210 total hours of instruction, homework, and research